 - Saba Misoni (鯖の味噌煮)

-Nitsuke is a sake based simmer, applying usually to white fish, both whole fish and fillets.
-The sake helps remove the fishy odor and tenderizes the flesh, and the alcohol cooks off in the process.
+Nitsuke is a sake-based simmer, applying usually to white fish, both whole fish and fillets.
+The sake helps remove the fishy odor and tenderizes the flesh, and the alcohol cooks off.

 🔪 Cook JOC Nitsuke Recipes: